gbdev/rgbds/CONTRIBUTING.rst

 Contributing
 ============

-RGBDS was created in the late 90's and has received contributions from several developers since then.
-It wouldn't have been possible to get to this point without their work and, for that reason, it is always open to the contributions of other people.
+RGBDS was created in the late '90s and has received contributions from several developers since then.
+It wouldn't have been possible to get to this point without their work, and it is always open to the contributions of other people.

 Reporting Bugs
 --------------